 - Ben Towns can be reached at: email@example.com

 - Diana Soderbeck can be reached at: firstname.lastname@example.org

 - Marilyn Chapman can be reached at: email@example.com

-Depending on the way a class is virtually taught the continuation of using a notetaker may or may not be relevant.
-Please follow up directly with the Notetaker Coordinator at firstname.lastname@example.org if you have any questions.
+Depending on the way a course is being taught, the continuation of using a notetaker may or may not be relevant.
+Please follow up directly with the Notetaker Coordinator if you have any questions.